timescale/timescaledb-docker-ha/README.md

 Currently, our base image is Ubuntu, as we require glibc 2.33+.

-It's currently pushing the resuting images to: https://hub.docker.com/r/timescaledev/timescaledb-ha
+It's currently pushing the resulting images to: https://hub.docker.com/r/timescaledev/timescaledb-ha

 ## Build images